-The financial statements are prepared in accordance with and contain the information required by International Financial Reporting Standards ("IFRS"), its interpretations adopted by the International Accounting Standards Board, the South African Institute of Chartered Accountants Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council, the Johannesburg Stock Exchange (the "JSE") listings requirements, the requirements of the Scheme Deed and CISCA.
+The financial statements are prepared in accordance with and contain the information required by IFRS ® Accounting Standards, its interpretations adopted by the International Accounting Standards Board, the South African Institute of Chartered Accountants Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council, the Johannesburg Stock Exchange (the "JSE") listings requirements, the requirements of the Scheme Deed and CISCA.
 The financial statements provide information about the financial position, results of operations, changes in financial position and cash flows of the Fund.
-Refer to note 15 which details management's intention to deregister the Fund and therefore the Fund is not a going concern.
-Management has changed the basis of preparation for the Fund to the wind down basis of accounting.